ivarmlee11/meanRustStats/README.md

-###### controllers were getting executed twice. if you use the ui-router module for Angular the controller is already being passed in to the view. i was accidentally using ng-controller=(the controller name) within the view- thus executing the controller twice.
+###### Controllers were getting executed twice.
+If you use the ui-router module for Angular the controller is already being passed into the view.
+I was accidentally using ng-controller="foo" within the view, thus executing the controller again ater the view had been loaded..

 ###### http://stackoverflow.com/questions/15535336/combating-angularjs-executing-controller-twice